slainless/vite-plugin-golang-wasm/README.md

 #### goBuildDir, buildGoFile

 `goBuildDir` will be resolved to `os.tmpdir/go-wasm-${RANDOM_STRING}`.
-This option defines the directory where the output and cache of the build should be put in.
-By default, will create a temporary directory that lives throughout the lifecycle of `vite` process and will be cleaned up when process exiting (either by `SIGINT`, normal exit, error, etc.).
-However, when this option is provided, it's assumed that end user will be responsible for the directory (from creation until cleanup).
+This option defines the directory where the output and cache of the build should be placed.
+By default, it will create a temporary directory that persist throughout the lifecycle of `vite` process and will be cleaned up when process exits (either by `SIGINT`, normal exit, error, etc.).
+However, when this option is provided, it's assumed that end user will be responsible for managing the directory, from it's creation to it's cleanup.

-`buildGoFile` is called when the code needs to be build.
-Default implementation: https://github.com/slainless/vite-plugin-golang-wasm/blob/89a18f1a1d2e2a13e236f13d1dcdc5c7baf4e5c2/src/build.ts#L9-L46 This option can be used to set custom build directive when much control are needed.
+`buildGoFile` is called when the code needs to be built.
+Default implementation: https://github.com/slainless/vite-plugin-golang-wasm/blob/89a18f1a1d2e2a13e236f13d1dcdc5c7baf4e5c2/src/build.ts#L9-L46 This option can be used to set custom build directive when more control is needed.

-provides a simple idiomatic, and comprehensive (soon™️) API and bindings for working with WebAssembly.

 ## Dependencies